Skip to main content

 The final stage, termination, is also an important element of the risk management life cycle.
 There are many reasons an institution may wish to terminate a relationship with a third-party.
 Some factors to facilitate termination include options for an effective transition of services, costs and fees associated with termination, managing risks associated with data retention and destruction, handling of joint intellectual property, and managing risks to the financial institution, including any impact on customers, if the termination happens as a result of the third-party’s inability to meet expectations.

 There are many ways an institution can structure their third-party risk management processes.
-The accountability structure may be dispersed across business lines or may be centralized.
-Regardless of the structure, the following practices should be considered through the risk management lifecycle: oversight and accountability, independent reviews, and documentation and reporting.
+Business lines or a central unit may hold the accountability structure.
+Regardless of the structure, you should consider certain practices throughout the risk management lifecycle.
+These include oversight and accountability, independent reviews, and documentation and reporting.

 Discover our customizable Vendor Risk Management Policy, which provides guidance on managing risks from outsourced relationships.
 This comprehensive policy covers responsibilities, risk assessment, due diligence, contracts, security, confidentiality, controls, business resumption, and monitoring.
 Learn more here.

-For insights into vendor due diligence or program refinement, please reach out to Michael Gerbick at mgerbick@younginc.com or contact us on our website.
+Y&A offers insights into vendor due diligence or program refinement.
+Please reach out to Michael Gerbick at mgerbick@younginc.com or contact us on our website for more information.
 Strengthen your risk approach with our expertise – connect with us today.

 2024 Rescission Reference Chart